MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 We can't emphasize enough how important a blog is for SEO.
 A blog allows you to have original content (yay!), on a regular basis (double yay!) that can be commented and shared, and therefore spread through the web (triple yay!).

 As a result, your company name will be spread throughout the web if you do it right.
 Choose your keywords wisely (don't overbloat it, though!) and make it worth sharing.
 Then, your readers will do the work for you.

+One interesting tip: if you talk about companies or individuals in your post, it's a good idea to link to their website.
+For the extra points, you can mention them in the social networks and maybe earn some extra retweets/likes/shares.

 ###Links###